Designing an AI-Ready Enterprise Data Platform

 Strategy

-How to transform the legacy data platform into an intelligent, AI-ready experience?
+Transforming a legacy data platform into an AI-ready experience

 Phase 1: MVP & Iterative Discovery